Variational Principles for the Helmholtz equation: application to Finite Element and Neural Network approximations: Variational principles for the Helmholtz equation

-The physical energy $\mathcal{E}_P$ derived in Section~\ref{sec:energy} provides a variational characterisation of the Helmholtz equation with clear physical meaning.
-However, it is indefinite and lacks coercivity, which presents difficulties for both analysis and numerical approximation.
-To address this, we introduce a regularised energy functional that penalises the residual of the Helmholtz operator in a least-squares sense.
-While this regularised energy differs from the physical one, its stationary point coincides with the solution of \eqref{Helm_PDE} and it admits a coercivity theory that makes it suitable for minimisation over appropriate function spaces.
-Specifically, we consider the following {regularised} energy associated {with} the Helmholtz equation:
+The Lagrangians derived above provide a variational characterisation of the Helmholtz equation from first principles.
+However, they are indefinite and lack coercivity.
+To address this, we construct regularised functionals that penalise the residual of the Helmholtz operator in a least-squares sense.
+In doing so, we aim to gain a deeper understanding of the analytical properties of the reduced wave equation and, in turn, develop tools for the design of numerical approximations with potentially improved properties.